school-brainhack/school-brainhack.github.io/content/en/modules/fmri_connectivity/index.md

  wget https://raw.githubusercontent.com/brainhackorg/school/master/content/en/modules/fmri_connectivity/BHS_fMRI_connectivity.ipynb
  ```
  * Run the notebook and complete the 3 exercises at the end.
- * Follow up with Désirée Lussier to validate you completed the exercise correctly.
+ * Follow up with a TA to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources